 You also have the option to try online advertisements or blog posts.
 You can use Yelp or Google My Business to profile your business to increase your chances of visibility.

-Choose the marketing strategies that work best for your business, and feel free to try as many as you can until you find what helps you grow.
-In addition, keeping up with the current industry trends will ensure that you are up to date with the latest in marketing .
+Choose the marketing strategies that work best for your business, and try as many as possible until you find what helps you grow.
+In addition, keeping up with the current industry trends will ensure that you are up to date with the latest in marketing.

 Financial forecasts for the retail business